For all of you who haven’t heard it already, Google announced a new “broad core algorithm update” roll-out at the end of September 2019, on the 25th.

 After this moment there was a long tail of updates which tried to clean up the search engine from all those “smart guys” who optimized by spamming, over-linking, misleading users to other websites, tricking them into checking dubious links, click-baiting, writing content with the same color as the background for tricking the Google bots into reading something else than the human eye, all the dirty tricks of the trade.

-Thus, in February 2011, Google introduced Panda (Farmer) which was the first major update which dealt with content farms, the practice which is since penalized by Google.
+Thus, in February 2011, Google introduced Panda (Farmer) which was the first major update that dealt with content farms, the practice which is since penalized by Google.
 Panda hit at that moment 12% of the search results, which is huge, and since then its versions hit even more websites.

 After countless other updates, in April 2012 Google rolled-out another major update, called “Penguin”, which hit the over-optimized websites and the spammy practices, including keyword stuffing.
-Those who simply filled the content with lots of the targeted keyword were hit by this update.
+Those who simply filled the content with lots of the targeted keywords were hit by this update.

-In April 2018, following the tendencies of the Google users to perform the searches on mobile more than on desktops, a new update rolled-out: Mobile First Indexing update, which simply put the mobile version in front of desktop version when it comes to placing a specific site on SERPs.
+In April 2018, following the tendencies of the Google users to perform the searches on mobile more than on desktops, a new update rolled-out: Mobile-First Indexing update, which simply put the mobile version in front of desktop version when it comes to placing a specific site on SERPs.
 In other words, the way your website looked and behave on mobile did matter more than how it did on its desktop version.
-Later that year, in July, another Google algorithm affected the webmasters who haven’t optimized their mobile loadspeed.
+Later that year, in July, another Google algorithm affected the webmasters who haven’t optimized their mobile load speed.

 Also, this year, there were lots of Google algorithm updates which, as we previously showed, affected some websites.
 Every now and then, Google reports or confirms an algorithm update, but most of the times there are SEO gurus who monitor the SERPs fluctuations and inform the community about them.